 treatment that needs to be applied on the packet.

-The GISS can be encoded within an MPLS label that is carried in the
+The GISS can be encoded within an MPLS label stack element that is carried in the

 packet's MPLS label stack.
 All packets that belong to the same slice

 aggregate MAY carry the same GISS in the MPLS label stack.
 It is